-We have set a number of ambitious challenging environmental objectives, in support of our Environmental Policy.
-There are managed through our ISO 14001 certified Environmental Management System.
+We have set a number of ambitious challenging environmental objectives in support of our Environmental Policy.
+They are managed through our ISO 14001 certified Environmental Management System.

 An overarching board of senior management, supported by the Energy & Environment Team, has responsibility for providing oversight and direction in managing our environmental impacts.

 Cranfield University is proud to have been awarded Fairtrade University status.
 We are committed to following the Fairtrade principles of better prices, decent working conditions, local sustainability, and fair terms of trade for farmers and workers in the developing world.